 There are four relationship types available in Gadget:

-• belongs to relationships are used to express that a record references zero or one other parent record.
-Examples: books belong to one author, blog comments belong to one blog post. belongs to denotes the inverse of a has many or has one relationship.
+belongs to relationships are used to express that a record references zero or one other parent record. belongs to represents the side of a one-to-one or one-to-many relationship which stores the id.

-• has one relationships are for one-to-one relationships between two models.
+has one relationships are part of one-to-one relationships between two models.

 Belongs To relationships